RitabrataDas343/Expressando-TDoC2021/documentation/expressando-day3.md

     img=cv2.flip(img, 1)
 ```

+The function **cap.isOpened()** checks whether the VideoCapture object (here 'cap') is functional or not.
+This is done by usually checking the response from the webcam under consideration.
 This code initiates an infinite loop (to be broken later by a break statement), where we have "**ret**" and "**frame**" being defined as the cap.read().
 Basically, **ret** is a boolean regarding whether or not there was a return at all.
 On the other hand, **frame** contains each frame that is being returned in the form of an image array vector.
 > This is practised in order to avoid unnecessary IO errors.
 In case, no frame was returned, **ret** will obtain **False** as it's return value.
 Hence, instead of throwing an IO error, it will pass **None** to the **frame**.

 The next line of code introduces us to the method **flip()**.
 This method inverts the frame taken into consideration, laterally.
 Using flip, the input will be similar to a mirror.
 It is beneficial as it eases the orientation of the webcam input.